gcarbone/core-rest-services/README.md

     * PORT: The port to open for HTTP traffic
     * SERVER_CERT: path to the server's public certificate (you should change this immediately)
     * SERVER_KEY: path to the server's private key (you should change this immediately)

+### Windows Service Options
+    Leaving any of these blank will use the default "Local System" as the user
+    * WIN_SVC_DOMAIN: The domain for the "LogInAs" user for the service
+    * WIN_SVC_ACCOUNT: The "LogInAs" user for the service
+    * WIN_SVC_PASSWORD: Password for the user

 ### Security Configuration (see further down for how to turn on/off various features)
 #### API Key Security (default)